JKirchartz/jkirchartz.github.com/_drafts/most_dangerous_words.md

 > background, studied certain courses in university, am fluent in certain
 > technologies, and have read all the right books, articles, and resources.
 > “Just” is a dangerous word.
->

 Like Brad, I often feel like an idiot; but I know I'm not alone, you're never alone[^1].
+All of us are idiots sometimes, we're only human.

-The story goes that the Oracle of Delphi told Socrates that he was the wisest man in Athens and, being the thinker that he was, he didn't think it was possible for him to be the wisest.
-Socrates went around to talk to all the wisest people he could find to prove he wasn't the wisest.
-After talking to all the smartest [Sophists][^2], he found that each of them thought they knew a lot, but Socrates didn't think any of their answers were satisfactory.
-Ultimately this led him to his famous Socratic Paradox: "The only true wisdom is in knowing that you know nothing."
+The story goes that the Oracle of Delphi told Socrates that he was the wisest man in Athens and, being the thinker that he was, he didn't think that was possible.
+So, he went around to talk to all the wisest people he could find to prove the oracle wrong.
+He found that although the smartest [Sophists][^2] thought they knew a lot, Socates thought they were as dumb as he was.
+Leading him to the Paradox: "The only true wisdom is in knowing that you know nothing."

 Most folks raised in western culture know the phrase "Sticks and Stones can break your bones, but words can never hurt you", but we've also heard hurtful words.

 [Conway's Law][3] is an addage that states that "Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure."
 It turns out that words are very important.